ShoutToMe/stm-sdk-android/notifications.md

 The Shout to Me platform allows you to enable your app to receive communications sent from Shout to Me's Broadcaster Application.
 Messages and notifications are two separate concepts in the Shout to Me system.
 A **Message** is text or audio content that is sent to mobile users to convey a communication.
-A **Notification** (which is taken from the mobile technology term "Push Notification") is the delivery mechanism used to transport a Message.
+A **Notification** is the delivery mechanism used to transport a Message.

 ## Messages
 The Message object represents a text or audio message that was sent from a broadcaster.
 A